XWangLabTHU/cfDNApipe/README.md

 ### Section 1.3: Enter Environment and Use cfDNApipe

-&emsp;Once the environment is created, user can enter environment using the foloowing command.
+Once the environment is created, user can enter environment using the foloowing command.

 ``` shell
 conda activate cfDNApipe